Home

 inside a terminal (-emulator).

 2. The interpreter will launch and present you with a prompt, where you may start typing SetlX code.
-Note that input will be executed after entering an additional newline.

 One example code-fragment would be:

-for (l in [83,101,116,108,88]) {char(l);}
+for (l in [83,101,116,108,88]) {print(char(l));}

 3. After you are done, you can leave the interpreter by typing: